bgauduch/terraform-azure-demo/demo-base/readme.md

 # Terraform on Azure 101
-Understand the core concepts of Terraform applied to Azure Cloud.
+Understand the core concepts of Terraform applied to Azure Cloud: see sub-folders.